 Historically, this practice was used as a signal which was sent to the villagers hiding in the mountains from the bandit’s attack that it was now safe to return to their houses.
 Nowadays, it’s the second biggest New Year’s Eve celebration in the world and is named one of the festivals to attend before you die.

 Pingxi festival is named as one of the festivals to attend before you die

 The Pingxi Sky Lantern Festival takes part in three days held at three different places.
 Thousands of free lanterns are provided to visitors to participate in the festival.
 The lantern has 4 or 5 sides where you can write on any wishes that you are looking for in the New Year.
 While you can see thousands of lanterns flying up at a time in Yi Peng Festival by every participant, lanterns in Pingxi Festival are released in 3 sessions in the main stage areas.
 There are music and other performances between each session while the next wave of lanterns is prepared to take off to fly gracefully in the sky.
 If you start early, you will have enough time to check out Old Shifen Street first.
 Here, you can join thousands of people there, buy a big lantern, write your wishes, set it free, and wait for the blessing to come back to you.

 The lantern has 4 or 5 sides where you can write on any wishes that you want in life before releasing it into the sky

 Jingtong Elementary School - Pingxi Junior High School - Shifen Sky Lantern Square - Old Shifen Street

-It’s suitable to solo traveler, family or friends.
-There are displays of huge lanterns with creative designs that delight every one of all ages.
+It’s suitable for solo travelers, family, and friends.
+There are displays of huge lanterns with creative designs that delight everyone of all ages.

 From the 13th to the 15th of the first month of the lunar calendar.
-It often falls in late February to early March.
+It often falls from late February to early March.